savantcare/savantcare.github.io/components/health/pharmacy.md

 There will be change and discontinue buttons/icons for each row.

+Furthermore rows can be sorted by drag-and-drop.
+It will set the priorities of pharmacy for that patient.

 -----------------------------------

 2nd layer - add pharmacy
 ----------------------------------------------

 There will be a select box in the very beginning of the add pharmacy popup.
 Name of that select box will be 'Type' and it will have two options: 'Not on surescripts' and 'On surescripts'.
-Default value will be 'Not on surescripts'.
+Default value will be 'On surescripts'.

 Based on the selected values, ie. 'Not on surescripts' and 'On surescripts', a bunch of fields will be enabled and disabled in the same add popup.
 You can refer the following pictures for better visualization.